mdnh42/es6-Api/Readme.md

 8. Is optional chaining is same as ternary operator?
 9. What do you mean by dot notation and bracket notation?
 When should you use dot notation or bracket notation?

+## Common Interveiw Questions:
+1. What is an API?
+2. What are the HTTP methods supported by REST?
+3. Can you use GET request instead of PUT to create a resuouce?
+4. What is the difference between PUT and Post?
+5. What is JSON?
+6. What are CRUD Operations?
+7. What is the file extension of JSON?
+8. What is the data types supported by JSON?
+9. What is the role of JSON.Stringify?
+10. Show how to parse a JSON?
+11. GET vs Post Rquest.